baoduy/hbd.astro-paper/src/content/blog/az-04-pulumi-private-aks-hub-vnet-development.md

 ### The `Firewall.ts` Module

-This module is designed to set up an Azure Firewall, including essential components such as IP addresses and diagnostic settings.
+This module is designed to set up an Azure Firewall, including essential parts such as IP addresses and diagnostic settings.
 It ensures the firewall is connected to the designated subnet within the VNet and is associated with the root policy resources.

 <details><summary><em>View code:</em></summary>